hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

 that opportunity i after t observed transactions as :math:`m_i P_{1,t}`.
 Where :math:`m_i P_{1,t}` represents the value of opportunity i if it were liquidated at the price observed in the market after t transactions.
-Accordingly, we can compute the MtM p/l of opportunity i after t transactions as :math:`\pi_{i,T_i}=m(P_{1,t}-P_{i,0})` The exiting opportunity arizes in the following scenarios:
+Accordingly, we can compute the MtM p/l of opportunity i after t transactions as :math:`\pi_{i,T_i}=m(P_{1,t}-P_{i,0})` The exiting opportunity arises in the following scenarios:

 * :math:`\pi_{i,T_i}\geq \bar{\pi}`, where :math:`\bar{\pi}>0` is a profit-taking threshold
 * :math:`\pi_{i,T_i}\leq \underline{\pi}`, where :math:`\underline{\pi}<0` is a stop-loss level